Guides

 Develop a Shorts-First Content Calendar

 YouTube favors channels that show up often.
-Consistent posting helps with audience growth and data collection.
-More uploads mean more signals to understand what works.
-Publishing Shorts 3-5 times per week increases visibility and gives the algorithm more data to understand what works.
+Consistent posting helps with audience growth and data collection, more uploads mean more signals to understand what works.
+And Shorts is only getting more competitive: YouTube CEO Neal Mohan has shared that Shorts is averaging 70B+ daily views, and that the number of channels uploading Shorts grew 50% year over year.

 Actionable planning tips: